Yashh1506/NexTech-Innovations-Sales-Insight/README.md

 - Step 11 : Four horizontal barcharts are included to represent , Top 5 customers by revenue, Top 5 products by revenue, Revenue per market and total sale quantity per market.
 - Step 12 : Finally the dashboard consist of Line chart that represent the Revenue trend

-  ### The product generating higehst revenue does not have a product code, thus the database manager must look into it

 Snap of new calculated column , that was added to normalise the sales amount